conjure-cp/conjure/docs/essence.rst

 removing attributes (from set, multi-set, function, sequence, relation, and partition domains), and removing bounds (from integer and enumerated domains).

-In the expression language of Essence, each operator has a typing rules associated with it.
+In the expression language of Essence, each operator has a typing rule associated with it.
 These typing rules are used to both type check expression fragments and to calculate the types of resulting expressions.

 For example, the arithmetic operator ``+`` requires two arguments both of which are integers, and the resulting expression is also an integer.